 Due to the growing requirements of electrical power quality and reliability in urban areas such as New York City, utility companies must operate networks conservatively.
-In downtown areas of densely populated cities, it is typical for distribution transformers to be interconnected on the low voltage (LV) side by means of network protectors forming a grid, often heavily meshed, that eventually increases service continuity and reliability due to redundancy [40].
-Network protectors are LV circuit breakers which operation prevents the continuous flow of reverse power (backfeeding from the secondary grid into the primary network) [40], [41].
-The operation of these devices is instrumental for system reliability, especially in the event of a fault on a MV feeder.
+In downtown areas of densely populated cities, it is typical for distribution transformers to be interconnected on the LV side by means of network protectors forming a grid, often heavily meshed, that eventually increases service continuity and reliability due to redundancy [38].
+Network protectors are LV CBs whose operation prevents the continuous flow of reverse power (backfeeding from the secondary grid into the primary network) [38], [39].
+The operation of these devices is instrumental for system reliability, especially in the event of a fault on an MV feeder.